JjayTTP/2022TTP-Application-Project/README.md

 - Building Web sites with HTML and CSS
 - Using JavaScript to make Web sites interactive
 - Developing your personal brand and online profiles
+- You'll be getting mango instead of chocolate

 You'll use these skills to build an MVP (Most Viable Product) of your personal web site.
 This Web site is a place to show the tech industry who you are and what you can do.